jooby-project/jooby/doc/jooby-jdbc/index.md

 # jooby-jdbc

-This module provides you a database connection using a data source.
-The data source is powered by the excellent: [HikariCP](https://github.com/brettwooldridge/HikariCP) library.
+Give you a production like data source ready to use, powered by the [HikariCP](https://github.com/brettwooldridge/HikariCP) library.

 ## dependency